knoepdan/CyberSecRappi/as_4_reverseEngineering/ReverseEngineeringBasics.md

     - start debugging: right click debugger node and selecte "Exec"
     - shows us the different debugger sessions and lists the processes / threads
 - Interpreter
+    - shows info about what debugger is doing
+    - possible to set commands (much like console for browser tab, see video)
+        - example: `dq 14fff0` -> shows content of memory  (quad, attention big endian)
+        - example: `ed 14fff0 01` -> edits content of memory (quad)
+        - example: `eb 14fff0 01` -> edits content of memory (byte)
+        - example: `db 14fff0` -> show content of memory (byte)
+        - example: `dd 14fff0` -> show content of memory (double word)
+        - seeing memory values should also work in "Watches" (see pdf, might not always work)
     - might open upon starting a debugger session
         - otherwise just go to Windows > Interpreter (along with all other windows)

 - Modules
     - allows mapping virtual memory address to the program (and used libraries)
     - **Important: only when mapped can we relate addresses in e.g. listing component and set breakpoints**